DavidQuong/vrc-ladder/README.md

     	sudo apt-get install libvips
     	npm install

-4) Start local development server:
+4) Start local development server (If you want to use it locally):

     	npm run dev

+OR

-5) Run the production build
+5) Run the production build (If you want to host it online):

     	npm run build